Stories of Arda Home Page

 In our present Age, the lines “more might in defeat was he / than all men else in victory” are part of The Ballad of the White Horse, written by G.K.
 Chesterton.
 I imagined that a poet in the First or Second Age might have written similar lines about the death of Fingolfin, the High King of the Noldor.

-The line “why did he bear neither sceptre nor crown?” came in our present Age in a Christmas hymn composed by John Rutter.
+The line “why did he bear neither sceptre nor crown?” comes from a Christmas hymn composed by John Rutter in our present Age.
 I imagined that a poet in the First or Second Age might have written a similar line about the death of Finrod Felagund, a king who gave up his crown for mere mortals.

 Home Search Chapter List